Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageBlobContent.md

 ```

 ## DESCRIPTION
-The **Set-AzureStorageBlobContent** cmdlet uploads a local file to an Azure Storage blob.
+The **Set-AzStorageBlobContent** cmdlet uploads a local file to an Azure Storage blob.

 ## EXAMPLES

 ### Example 1: Upload a named file
 ```
-PS C:\>Set-AzureStorageBlobContent -Container "ContosoUpload" -File ".\PlanningData" -Blob "Planning2015"
+PS C:\>Set-AzStorageBlobContent -Container "ContosoUpload" -File ".\PlanningData" -Blob "Planning2015"
 ```

 This command uploads the file that is named PlanningData to a blob named Planning2015.

 ### Example 2: Upload all files under the current folder
 ```
-PS C:\>Get-ChildItem -File -Recurse | Set-AzureStorageBlobContent -Container "ContosoUploads"
+PS C:\>Get-ChildItem -File -Recurse | Set-AzStorageBlobContent -Container "ContosoUploads"
 ```

 This command uses the core Windows PowerShell cmdlet Get-ChildItem to get all the files in the current folder and in subfolders, and then passes them to the current cmdlet by using the pipeline operator.
-The **Set-AzureStorageBlobContent** cmdlet uploads the files to the container named ContosoUploads.
+The **Set-AzStorageBlobContent** cmdlet uploads the files to the container named ContosoUploads.

 ### Example 3: Overwrite an existing blob
 ```
-PS C:\>Get-AzureStorageBlob -Container "ContosoUploads" -Blob "Planning2015" | Set-AzureStorageBlobContent -File "ContosoPlanning"
+PS C:\>Get-AzStorageBlob -Container "ContosoUploads" -Blob "Planning2015" | Set-AzStorageBlobContent -File "ContosoPlanning"
 ```

-This command gets the blob named Planning2015 in the ContosoUploads container by using the Get-AzureStorageBlob cmdlet, and then passes that blob to the current cmdlet.
+This command gets the blob named Planning2015 in the ContosoUploads container by using the Get-AzStorageBlob cmdlet, and then passes that blob to the current cmdlet.
 The command uploads the file that is named ContosoPlanning as Planning2015.
 This command does not specify the *Force* parameter.
 The command prompts you for confirmation.